VictorGamer072YT/CapeKanaveral/README.md

 - [KerbalKonstructs](https://github.com/KSP-RO/Kerbal-Konstructs/releases/tag/v1.8.3.0)
 - [Tundra's Space Center](https://spacedock.info/mod/1831/Tundra's%20Space%20Center)
 - [Omega's Stockalike Structures](https://spacedock.info/mod/2061/Omega%27s%20Stockalike%20Structures:%20No%20Textures%20Required)
-- [Kerbin Side Remastered](https://spacedock.info/mod/1823/Kerbin%20Side%20Remastered), make sure to delete KerbinSideRemastered/Statics/ExampleBases, otherwise, you will have floating bases that don't work.
+- [Kerbin Side Remastered](https://spacedock.info/mod/1823/Kerbin%20Side%20Remastered), make sure to delete KerbinSideRemastered/Statics/ExampleBases, otherwise, you will have floating bases that don't work. also delete KerbinSideRemastered/KerbinSideRemastered.version, otherwise you will have a "imcompatible version" error, the mod works fine anyway.

 ## Known Bugs
 - Putting a craft on LC-39 (A or B, doesn't matter), then returning to the space center, and trying to fly that craft again, will result in a kraken attack ![LC-39B is exploding in the distance, a Saturn V rocket and launch strutucture are being flung.](https://cdn.discordapp.com/attachments/800087102338891776/898573521347821618/unknown.png) Sometimes it might work, but in most cases, it has ended in disaster.